What not to do when Building A New Home with a Small Deposit?

 In terms of homeownership, building a new home is as exciting as becoming a homeowner.
 If you agree to a small deposit construction loan, you must exercise caution.
 The construction process isn’t perfect.
 It involves several moving parts that no one person has control over.

-Construction loans with a small deposit require a guarantor.
+Construction loans with a small deposit may require a guarantor.
 With a guarantor and a small deposit, you might receive 100% of the project’s value.
-If the project falls through, the lender might not return the deposit.
-Before signing contract documents, read the deposit information.
+If the project falls through, the home loan lender might not return the application fee.
+Before signing contract documents, read the information carefully.
 Find out if the deposit is refundable in case the project isn’t realised.

-If the financing goes through and the contractor is ready to go, the lender pays the contractor directly.
+If the financing goes through and the contractor is ready to go, the home loan provider pays the contractor directly.
 These disbursements are known as contractor drawdowns.
-The contractor is asked to provide an invoice, and your job is to ensure that the lender receives the paperwork.
+The builder is asked to provide an invoice, and your job is to ensure that the home loan provider receives the paperwork.

 Building a New Home Conclusion

-For more information about building a new home with a small deposit, contact Mortgage House.
+For more information about building a new home with a small deposit, contact your trusted Mortgage House home loan expert.
 We’ll take a look at your goals and current financial circumstances.
 If you only have a small deposit available, we take a look at ways to maximise the financing and current home loan rates.